tperelle/onprem-loadbalancer/README.md

 <img src="docs/images/ab_result.png" width="220px" /> <img src="docs/images/load_cpu_metrics.png" height="150px" />

+What we can note:
+- The load balancing solution works !
+- It works well whereas the size of VMs is small (1 core, 512 Mb of RAM)
+- Curve of both app servers are pretty identical, so the load balancer has well distributed the load
+- The lb `MASTER` node took all the load, the `BACKUP` node remained quiet

 ## Conclusion

 We have built a fully operational load balancing and High Availability solution for our 2 app nodes.